loksonarius/loksonarius.github.io/content/resume.md

 # Cloud Engineer @ Ultimate Software (Jan '16 - June '20)

+## Develop new deployment tooling for a legacy, in-house deployment service

+_Related Tech: OpenStack, Python, GitLab CI, Terraform, Chef_

+To address recent on-call incidents and instability in our legacy OpenStack deployment API, I onboarded to the service's Python server and the deployment automation.
+By improving logging within the server and replacing the deployment process to one leveraging container images to package server code running on persistent nodes, we were able to establish a reproducible release process.
+This updated process improved our confidence on further rollouts and allowed us to iterate on system stability.

 ## Develop an internal, cloud-agnostic Kubernetes offering

 _Related Tech: OpenStack, K8s, Rancher, Terraform, Packer, Ansible_